Quite a while ago we wrote about creating photo hunts with historical photos of buildings. Now it has a new dimension. Or better say- a new layer.

 Remember- jpg files cover a full field, gif-s allow moving images and png-s with a transparent background blend in.
 For many cases png is the way to go.
 Working with png-s needs from you or your deisgner basic photo editing skills.

-There are some ideas using this photo overmapping, the camera view and augmenting reality.
+There are some ideas using this photo overmapping and the camera view.

 1) Recreating old views.
 To make this happen add an old photograph of a building as question media.